 The Teacher Development team prepares teachers for teaching and living in the North during the Summer Enrichment Program.
-This three-week intensive program focuses on First Nations histories, cultures, languages, culturally-responsive pedagogies, and outdoor education, as well as strategies for success in the North.
+This two to three-week intensive program focuses on First Nations histories, cultures, languages, culturally-responsive pedagogies, and outdoor education, as well as strategies for success in the North.
 When teachers head North, Teach For Canada offers peer, professional, and personal supports for two years.
 We provide a support network around each teacher so that they can support student success in the classroom and the school.
 Overall, we aim to provide a relationship-based program that encourages teacher retention and supports student success in the North.

 The Community Engagement and Indigenous Relations team builds and strengthens ongoing, collaborative, community-focused relationships with First Nations community partners and Indigenous organizations.
 We aspire to build a new model of working with First Nations; one that is community-directed and built on trust and transparency rather than the one-sided models that have existed in the past.
 To this end, we have built our community partners into the governance structure of Teach For Canada—an education leader from each First Nation sits on our Advisory Council—and community partner representatives participate in our teacher recruitment, selection, preparation, and support programs.
 We also promote collaboration and coordination with Indigenous organizations to support First Nations control of First Nations education.
 Teach For Canada is proud to have mutually beneficial, successful partnerships with First Nations.

 The Growth and Partnership team seeks strategic partnerships with generous donors that share Teach For Canada’s organizational values of humility, collaboration, respect, integrity, and learning.
 At the present time, our programs are fully funded by generous corporate, foundation, government, and individual donors.